|Filed Jan. 9, 2019|

 2019 ND 1

-In the Matter of a Petition to Terminate the Special Provision of Legal Services by Qualified Attorneys From Outside North Dakota
+In the Matter of a Petition to Permit Temporary Provision of Legal Services by Qualified Attorneys From Outside North Dakota

 Daniel J. Crothers